 Engine may be hot immediately after operating and could cause burns if touched.
 Allow engine to cool down before attempting to carry the outboard.

-- 1. Cooling water check port - 1.
-Stop the engine. - Disconnect the fuel connector, the remote control cables and the battery cords from the outboard motor. - Remove the outboard motor from boat and completely drain the water from the gear case in a vertical position.
+- 1. Stop the engine. - Disconnect the fuel connector, the remote control cables and the battery cords from the outboard motor. - Remove the outboard motor from boat and completely drain the water from the gear case.